RomikGood/data-structures-and-algorithms/challanges/array_shift/README.md

 Test file implements three tests for insert_shift function.

 ## Getting Started
-run test_array_shift to to test the function
+clone and fork the files and run the functions

 ## Architecture
 Python 3.7, Pytest